 All of the above goes for snowboarding too.
 I just prefer skiing (find it easier) so I’m focusing on that.
 If you want to skip right to the info on snowboarding courses and snowboarding internships then click here.

-Ski Instructor Internships and Ski Instructor Courses in Canada.
+Ski Instructor Internships/Course and Ski Instructor Jobs in Canada.

 The best way to become a ski instructor is to join one of the ski instructor internships.
 These ski internships are basically a ski instructor course that comes with a guaranteed job offer upon successful completion.
 Dream!
 Nothing better than knowing that you’re skiing your way into a paying job.
 I must mention that a minimum of three weeks previous experience on the snow is required for the ski instructor courses.
 They require you to be able to comfortably link turns in a controlled manner on an intermediate pitched slope.
 But if you’re not sure what level you’re at, maybe you haven’t skiied in a while, then make sure to ring the guys at We Are Sno and they’ll talk you through it and find the best course for your level.
 The courses include shared accommodation, help with obtaining visas, the Level 1 instructor exam plus the option to add on the Level 2 exam for a fee, ski lift pass, We Are Sno merchandise, airport meet and greet etc.